ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 To enable parallelization, random access, as well as a variety of other functionalities, an atlas frame can be divided into one or more rectangular partitions referred to as tiles.
 Tiles are not allowed to overlap and should be independently decodable.
 An atlas frame may contain regions that are not associated with any tile or patch.

 The binary form of V3C video components, i.e., video bitstream, and V3C atlas components, i.e., atlas bitstream, can be grouped and represented by a single V3C bitstream.
 The V3C bitstream is composed of a set of V3C units.
 Each V3C unit has a V3C unit header and a V3C unit payload.
 The V3C unit header describes the V3C unit type for the payload.
 V3C unit payload contains V3C video components, V3C atlas components or a V3C parameter set.
 V3C video components, i.e., occupancy, geometry, or attribute components, correspond to video data units (e.g., NAL units defined in {{ISO.IEC.23008-2}}) that could be decoded by an appropriate video decoder.
-An example of V3C bitstream consisting of a V3C parameter set, atlas bitstream and three video component bitsreams (geometry, occupancy, attribute) is provided in {{fig-V3C-bitstream}}.
+An example of V3C bitstream consisting of a V3C parameter set, atlas bitstream and three video component bitstreams (geometry, occupancy, attribute) is provided in {{fig-V3C-bitstream}}.

 ~~~
   +-------------------+------------------+-------------------+